Blog Layout

 Un nuovo metodo per una progettazione acustica ottimale negli uffici open space

-Lars Wirtén - Ecophon • dic 01, 2020
+Lars Wirtén - Ecophon • 1 dicembre 2020

 I metodi tradizionali per la valutazione della progettazione acustica utilizzano dati che si riferiscono ad uno spazio vuoto non occupato.
 Ma è innanzitutto quando si considerano le attività per le quali lo spazio è progettato, e si tengono in considerazione fattori come la densità occupazionale, che la modellazione acustica può dare un contributo più significativo e rilevante alla progettazione.
 Jack Harvie-Clark, fondatore della società di consulenza Apex Acoustics, è passato dal pensiero all'azione e ha sviluppato un nuovo metodo incentrato sull'occupante per la progettazione acustica.